ivanurra/udacity-movie-picture-pipeline/README.md

 ```

 2. The script will download a tool, add the IAM user ARN to the authentication configuration, indicate a `Done` status, then it'll remove the tool

+### GitHub Secrets Environment

+These variables needs to be set within GitHub secrets.

+* `AWS_ACCESS_KEY`
+* `AWS_SECRET_KEY`

+* `KUBECONFIG` -- this would be the output of `cat ~/.kube/config` saved as a secret for the GitHub Action to use when running kubectl and kustomize commands.

+* `BACKEND_API_URL` -- This will come from the load balancer that was auto-setup when the backend finishes deploying.
+You will need the load balancers DNS name.
+You will need to prefix `http` or `https` to the value when saving it into the secrets environment.
+Probably just set it to a placeholder like `localhost` for the first build until the load balancer comes up and you can get the AWS generated DNS name for the backend load balancer that wont change.

 ## Dependencies